Njugen/tabflower/README.md

 __src/App.js: The root component__

-This file holds the App component, which acts as Tabeon's root component.
+The App component acts as Tabeon's root component.
 This component is used solely in index.js mentioned above, and renders the groundwork JSX of the app's graphical user interface into the DOM.
 It also holds state data and retrieved updated state data necessary to render correct information in the user interface as a whole.

-The rendered user interface contains the following notable components and data passed to them (data are passed as props, defined below):
+The rendered contents contains the following notable components and data passed to them (data are passed as props, defined below):

 - Any Modal Component
     These components render popup, using Bootstrap's CSS modal (graphical features such as fadein and fadeout powered by jQuery are not included).
 Which modal is launched depends on what data is set in <App /> component state by ``modalHandler()``